Habel2005/Kolo/README.md

 # ☦ KOLO (Prayer Companion)
 ### *Liturgical companion for the Malankara Jacobite Syrian Church*

 `Kolo` is a sophisticated, high-fidelity Android application dedicated to the liturgical traditions of the Malankara Jacobite Syrian Church.
-It provides a beautiful, distraction-free environment for prayers, the Holy Qurbana, and seasonal liturgical offices, combining ancient faith with modern high-premium design.
+It provides a beautiful, distraction-free environment for prayers, the Holy Qurbana, and seasonal-liturgical offices, combining ancient faith with modern high-premium design.

 ---